facade/ignition/README.md

 ## Using Laravel 8 or above?

-If you're on Laravel 8 or above, you can switch to [spatie/laravel-ignition](https://github.com/spatie/laravel-ignition), which is a drop in replacement.
+If you're on Laravel 8 or above, you can switch to [spatie/laravel-ignition](https://github.com/spatie/laravel-ignition), which is a drop-in replacement.

-To do so replace `facade/ignition` with `"spatie/laravel-ignition": "^1.0"` in your application's `composer.json` file.
+Replace `facade/ignition` with `"spatie/laravel-ignition": "^1.0"` in your application's `composer.json` file.

+Going forward, we'll only add security fixes to facade/ignition and highly encourage you to switch to spatie/laravel-ignition.

 ## Official Documentation